FrancescoJo/springboot-multimodule-kotlin/README.md

 ```
 ./gradlew clean deploy [writeVersionFile] [-PbuildConfig={DEV|ALPHA|BETA|RELEASE}]
 ```
-- Build target will be defaulted as DEV if the option is omitted.
+- `buildConfig` will be defaulted as `DEV` if the option is omitted.
 - `writeVersionFile` task will generate a file named `version.properties` on project root directory.
 - Standalone executable JAR file will be created in `build/outputs`